-- 1. In the AI regulatory sandbox personal data lawfully collected for other purposes lawfully collected for other purposes shall may be processed for the purposes of developing, and testing and training of certain innovative AI systems in the sandbox under the following cumulative conditions: - (a) the innovative AI systems shall be developed for safeguarding substantial public interest by a public authority or another natural or legal person governed by public law or by private law and in one or more of the following areas: - the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security, under the control and responsibility of the competent authorities.
-The processing shall be based on Member State or Union law; - (ii) public safety and public health, including disease prevention, control and treatment of disease and improvement of health care systems;
+- 1. In the AI regulatory sandbox personal data lawfully collected for other purposes may be processed for the purposes of developing, testing and training of innovative AI systems in the sandbox under the following cumulative conditions: - (a) the innovative AI systems shall be developed for safeguarding substantial public interest by a public authority or another natural or legal person governed by public law or by private law and in one or more of the following areas: - (i) [deleted] - (ii) public safety and health, including prevention, control and treatment of disease and improvement of health care systems; - (iii) protection and improvement of the quality of the environment, including green transition, climate change mitigation and adaptation; - (iv) energy sustainability, transport and mobility; - (v) efficiency and quality of public administration and public services; - (vi) cybersecurity and resilience of critical infrastructure. - (b) the data processed are necessary for complying with one or more of the requirements referred to in Title III, Chapter 2 where those requirements cannot be effectively fulfilled by processing anonymised, synthetic or other non-personal data;

-- (iii) a high level of protection and improvement of the quality of the environment, including green transition, climate change mitigation and adaptation; - (iv) energy sustainability, transport and mobility; - (v) a high level of efficiency and quality of public administration and public services.; - (vi) cybersecurity and resilience of critical infrastructure. - (b) the data processed are necessary for complying with one or more of the requirements referred to in Title III, Chapter 2 where those requirements cannot be effectively fulfilled by processing anonymised, synthetic or other non-personal data; - (c) there are effective monitoring mechanisms to identify if any high risks to the fundamental rights and freedoms of the data subjects, as referred to in Article 35 of Regulation (EU) 2016/679 and in Article 3539 of Regulation (EU) 2018/1725, may arise during the sandbox experimentation as well as response mechanism to promptly mitigate those risks and, where necessary, stop the processing; - (d) any personal data to be processed in the context of the sandbox are in a functionally separate, isolated and protected data processing environment under the control of the participants and only authorised persons have access to that data; - (e) any personal data processed are not to be transmitted, transferred or otherwise accessed by other parties that are not participants in the sandbox, unless such disclosure occurs in compliance with the GDPR Regulation (EU) 2016/679 or, where applicable, Regulation 2018/725, and all participants have agreed to it nor transferred to a third country outside the Union or an international organisation; - (f) any processing of personal data in the context of the sandbox-do not lead to measures or decisions affecting the data subjects; shall not affect the application of the rights of the data subjects as provided for under Union law on the protection of personal data, in particular in Article 22 of Regulation (EU) 2016/679 and Article 24 of Regulation (EU) 2018/1725; - (g) any personal data processed in the context of the sandbox are protected by means of appropriate technical and organisational measures and deleted once the participation in the sandbox has terminated or the personal data has reached the end of its retention period; - (h) the logs of the processing of personal data in the context of the sandbox are kept for the duration of the participation in the sandbox, unless provided otherwise by Union or national law and 1 year after its termination, solely for the purpose of and only as long as necessary for fulfilling accountability and documentation obligations under this Article or other application Union or Member States legislation; - (i) complete and detailed description of the process and rationale behind the training, testing and validation of the AI system is kept together with the testing results as part of the technical documentation in Annex IV;
+- there are effective monitoring mechanisms to identify if any high risks to the rights and freedoms of the data subjects, as referred to in Article 35 of Regulation (EU) 2016/679 and in Article 39 of Regulation (EU) 2018/1725, may arise during the sandbox experimentation as well as response mechanism to promptly mitigate those risks and, where necessary, stop the processing; - (d) any personal data to be processed in the context of the sandbox are in a functionally separate, isolated and protected data processing environment under the control of the participants and only authorised persons have access to that data; - (e) any personal data processed are not to be transmitted, transferred or otherwise accessed by other parties that are not participants in the sandbox, unless such disclosure occurs in compliance with Regulation (EU) 2016/679 or, where applicable, Regulation 2018/725, and all participants have agreed to it; - (f) any processing of personal data in the context of the sandbox shall not affect the application of the rights of the data subjects as provided for under Union law on the protection of personal data, in particular in Article 22 of Regulation (EU) 2016/679 and Article 24 of Regulation (EU) 2018/1725; - (g) any personal data processed in the context of the sandbox are protected by means of appropriate technical and organisational measures and deleted once the participation in the sandbox has terminated or the personal data has reached the end of its retention period; - (h) the logs of the processing of personal data in the context of the sandbox are kept for the duration of the participation in the sandbox, unless provided otherwise by Union or national law; - (i) complete and detailed description of the process and rationale behind the training, testing and validation of the AI system is kept together with the testing results as part of the technical documentation in Annex IV;